 We faced some serious decisions in planning for a year on the road with only two surfboards each, so we feel your pain.
 You can check out how we went about choosing our round-the-world surfboard quiver here.

 8 • PACK EXTRAS

 It’s good to have an idea about whether or not your destination has surf shops around or extra surf supplies available.
-The amount of extras you decide to bring will depend on how remote you’ll be.
-But a good rule of thumb is to at least bring a few extras to keep you covered.
+The number of extras you decide to bring will depend on how remote you’ll be.
+But a good rule of thumb is to at least bring a few backups to keep you covered.

 Pack extra fins, a leash, ding repair, and plenty of wax.
 And don’t skimp on packing plenty of good quality sunscreen and zinc.
 Many surf destinations will charge an arm and a leg for sunscreen, so make sure to pack plenty of your own to avoid the tourist up-charge.

 For an extensive list of surf gear and supplies to bring on your trip, check out The Ultimate Surf Trip Packing List!

 9 • ADD THIS STUFF TO YOUR PACKING LIST!

 For a proper list of surf supplies to pack on your trip, check out our surf trip packing list, but here are a few easily forgettable things that you should definitely pack:

 - ACTIVE Skin Repair – Prevent infection and help your body heal faster from reef cuts with this awesome antibacterial aid in your first aid kit.
 And speaking of first aid kits… pack one!